 3.4 Recommendations of the Respondents Regarding the Teaching Methods of the Program

-The following tables outline the recommendations provided by the respondents concerning the teaching methodologies implemented within the program.
+The following table outline the recommendations provided by the respondents concerning the teaching methodologies implemented within the program.
 To effectively capture and analyze these insights, a thematic analysis approach was employed.
 This method allows for a systematic examination of the data, identifying recurring themes and patterns in the respondents' feedback.
 The thematic analysis not only highlights the specific suggestions made by the graduates but also provides a deeper understanding of their perspectives on the effectiveness of current teaching methodologies.

 Table 4